FarsBein/github-scoial-preview-api/README.md

 ### Reason:
-I noticed that there are a lot of people (like myself) looking for an api to fetch github social preview, surprisingly github api doesn't provide that so here is one I made the scrapes users pages directly.
+I noticed that there are a lot of people (like myself) looking for an api to fetch github social preview, surprisingly github api doesn't provide that so here is one I made that scrapes users pages directly.

 ### URL:
 https://nqifalxbej.execute-api.us-east-1.amazonaws.com/dev/